xizhonghua/GreenDC-Summary/papers/GoiriL12_GreenHadoop.md

 - what's the transmission energy cost?
 - what's the cost of copying data from transmissioned cost?
 - In algorithm pseudocode line 18, why reject jobs if some of the jobs in the waiting queue is not assigned any energy?
 We know that when there are still remaining jobs in the waiting queue not assiged energy, then it means the system is overloaded.
 But how long is the scheduled horizon, i.e., what size is the schedule window?
+ - The scheduling horizon is set as 1 day.
 - In algorithm pseudocode line 3, how to set the latest start time?
 - What's the length of the scheduling horizon?
 - what's the length of the bounded delay?